 - 1. Corrections To Deficient Applications.
-The 2011 General Section provides the procedures for correcting deficient applications. - 2.
+The FY2012 General Section provides the procedures for correcting deficient applications. - 2.
 Rating and Ranking.
-Awards will be made in rank order for each type of Technical Studies Program applications (Lead or Healthy Homes), within the limits of funding availability for the program. - a.
+Awards will be made in rank order within the limits of funding availability for the program. - a.
 Partial Funding.
 In the selection process, HUD reserves the right to offer partial funding to any or all applicants.
 If you are offered a reduced grant amount, you will have a maximum of 14 calendar days to accept such a reduced award.
-If you fail to respond within the 14-day limit, you shall be considered to have declined the award.
+If you fail to respond within the 14-day limit, you shall be considered to have declined the award. - b.

-b.
 Remaining Funds.
-See the 2011 General Section for HUD's procedures if funds remain after all selections have been made within either type of Technical Studies Program.
+See the FY2012 General Section for HUD's procedures if funds remain after all selections have been made within either type of Technical Studies Program.